Friday, 27 December 2024

 In addition, X has agreed to other conditions the Brazilian Supreme Court imposes.
 These include paying fines imposed for non-compliance and appointing a new official representative for the company in Brazil.
 These moves signal the company’s intent to return to the Brazilian market, which it has been absent from since its ban.

-Over the past three weeks, X has resisted the ban and continued sharing content from Brazil’s far-right community members.
-This defiance led to the platform being blocked by local service providers (ISPs).
+Over the past three weeks, X has resisted the ban and continued sharing from Brazil’s far-right community members.
+This defiance led to the platform being blocked by local internet service providers (ISPs).
 X sought assistance from Cloudflare to bypass these restrictions, a service often used to maintain internet access in difficult situations.

 However, the company’s approach seemed to change earlier this week.
 On Thursday, X engaged new legal counsel in Brazil, a move signalling a potential strategy shift.
 By Friday, the company had submitted its formal compliance with the court’s demands, a major step towards lifting the ban.